tom-seddon/beeblink/docs/tools.md

 Pick the drive to read from or write to.

 Select the disk type - Acorn DFS, ADFS, or Opus DDOS/Challenger.

-ADFS can detect the disk type automatically; for DFS or Opus you'll need to specify single or double sided.
+For DFS or Opus you'll need to specify single or double sided.

+For ADFS, BeebLink will detect the disk type automatically: ADFS L if 640 KB, or some other ADFS type if not.
+(For historical reasons, ADFS L images are special.
+And this also means that 640 KB hard disk images are not currently supported.)

 Finally, specify the image to read from or write to.
 (You can also enter * commands at this point by entering a line starting with `*` -